piotrowskv/music_generation/README.md

 # music_generation

-Piano music generation using machine learning
+Piano music generation using machine learning.

+You can build and run the whole project having only docker installed with `docker compose up`.

 ## frontend